Space Management and Allocation Policy

 Committee responsibilities include:

 - Development of University space policies and guidelines.

 - Review, analysis, and prioritization of individual requests for space submitted to the Office of Planning, Design and Construction (PDC).

-- Routine recommendations to President and President's Staff of such space actions.
+- Routine recommendations to Provost and Provost's staff of such space actions.

 - Ad hoc studies to improve space efficiencies and maximum space utilization.

 - General policy recommendation on matters of space resource management.

 - Review and approve PDC procedures and forms to implement the space management policies.

 Members of the Space Advisory Committee are: